 The two brothers started to speculate from the 1970s onwards on the silver market attempting to corner the market, resulting in estimated holdings of a hundred million troy ounces by 1979.
-The price of silver crashed in March 1980, and the brothers’s sustained huge losses when the silver market backfired in the so-called “Silver Thursday” scandal, which saw them unable to meet their obligations as a consequence of COMEX’s decision to change the leverage rules on the purchase of commodities on margin.
+The price of silver crashed in March 1980, “when the Hunts and their colleagues owned 200 million ounces, equivalent to half the world’s deliverable supply” (Watson and Todeschini), and the brothers’s sustained huge losses when the silver market backfired in the so-called “Silver Thursday” scandal, which saw them unable to meet their obligations as a consequence of COMEX’s decision to change the leverage rules on the purchase of commodities on margin.
 Though momentarily saved by a consortium of banks brought in to rescue the situation, the brothers lost over a billion dollars in the affair.
 The final blow came in 1988, when they were forced to pay 134 million dollars in compensation to a Peruvian mining company, and N.B.
 Hunt filed for bankruptcy in September 1988: he settled in 1989 for a ten million dollar fine with the U.S. Commodity Futures Trading Commission, in addition to other sanctions.
 Despite the bankruptcy, each brother was able to keep oil companies that were protected from their creditors through a trust-system and which were valued at over $150 million each.
 In 2013, W.H.
 Hunt was once again in the Bloomberg Billionaires Index – with a fortune estimated at $4.2 billion thanks to the sale of Petro-Hunt llc to Houston-based Halcon Resources Corp.

 Bunker Hunt started to buy coins in 1979, after meeting Bruce McNall, the founder of Numismatic Fine Arts, through horse-breeding.
 McNall soon convinced him to buy for 16 million dollars (half in cash and half in racehorses) the coin collection of Sy Weintraub (1923-2000), a film producer who quadrupled his investment.
 Bunker’s own ambition with the silver market was reflected in William’s wish to buy every Byzantine gold coin in the world.
 The Hunt brothers were peculiar collectors, in that they entrusted their advisors at NFA with the creation of their collection almost entirely.
 Following their various fines, and then the bankruptcy, Sotheby’s New York organised two auctions of ancient coins in June 1990, two more in December 1990, and two final ones in June 1991: suffice to say that clients who met them at the gala dinner preceeding the first auction were surprised at their superficial knowledge of their own coins.
 For them, race horse breeding was a bigger business than coins: when facing creditors, Bunker Hunt sold his stable for $47 million in September 1987.
 A third brother, Lamar Hunt (1932-2006), also speculated on the silver market but did not get involved with coins.